varnerlab/CHEME-1800-Computing-Book/unit-4-decisions/simple.md

 ````

+#### Calculation of marginal utility and the marginal rate of substitution
+Fill me in

 ### Optimal choices
 Optimal choices are ones that provide the highest level of utility, subject to potentailly important constraints, e.g., budget constaints.